 Sources of atmospheric CO include fossil fuel combustion and biomass burning, along with the oxidation of methane and non-methane hydrocarbons (NMHCs).
-Major sinks include reaction with OH and surface deposition; the reaction of CO and OH accounts for all of the chemical loss of CO in the troposphere (Seinfeld and Pandis, 1998).
-CO has a relatively long atmospheric lifetime, ranging from 10 days in summer in the tropics to more than a year over the polar regions in winter.
+Major sinks include reaction with OH and surface deposition; the reaction of CO with OH accounts for all of the chemical loss of CO in the troposphere (Seinfeld and Pandis, 1998).
+CO has a relatively short atmospheric lifetime, ranging from 10 days in summer in the tropics to more than a year over the polar regions in winter.
 Thus anthropogenic CO emissions do not lead to CO accumulation in the atmosphere.
 Furthermore, the uneven distribution of sources causes large spatial and temporal variations in CO mole fraction.

 Measurements of trapped air in ice cores have shown that the pre-industrial CO mole fraction over central Antarctica during the last two millennia was about 50 ppb and the CO level increased to 110 ppb by 1950 in Greenland (Haan and Raynaud, 1998).
 Beginning in 1950, the global average CO mole fraction increased at a rate of 1% per year but started to decrease in the late 1980s (WMO, 1999).
 Between 1991 and 2001, the global average mole fraction of CO decreased at an annual rate of about 0.5 ppb, excluding temporal enhancements from large biomass burning events (Novelli et al., 2003).
-Since 2001 global averaged CO mole fraction does not show any confirmed tendency.
+In last decade, a slightly negative trend of CO mole fraction has been dominant in Northern Hemisphere with significant interannual variability, which is well reproduced by earth system models (Yoon and Pozzer, 2014).